Fomode3D/Documentation/client/tutorials/1-docker-initialisation/README.md

   <img src="https://github.com/GEO-Protocol/Documentation/blob/master/client/tutorials/1-docker-initialisation/resources/2.png">
 </p>

-**Please, note the last parameter: `0.0.0.0`!** <br/>
+**Please note the last parameter: `0.0.0.0`!** <br/>
 This argument specififes the interface on which the node should be available. <br/>
-You should specify this parameter in accordance to your internal network topology. <br/>
+You should specify this parameter in accordance with your internal network topology. <br/>
-The recommended value for this parameter is `172.17.0.2` if you are planning to run the node in docker's internal network.
+The recommended value for this parameter is `172.17.0.2` if you are planning to run the node in Docker's internal network.

-In case if there is no host address specififed - the entrypoint script would report an error.
+In case there is no host address specififed, the entrypoint script will report an error.

 <p align="center">
   <img src="https://github.com/GEO-Protocol/Documentation/blob/master/client/tutorials/1-docker-initialisation/resources/3.png">
 </p>

-WARN: At the moment, current release supports only static IPv4 addresses, so keep it in mind on the network topology design stage.
+WARNING: At the moment, the current release supports only static IPv4 addresses, so keep this in mind at the network topology design stage.

 <br/>

 # Step 4: Internal container structure

-After successfull container launching, the bash session is launched for the development purposes.
+After successful container launching, the bash session is launched for development purposes.
-You can use this session to examine internal container filesystem, change some configurations, accessing node's logs, etc.
+You can use this session to examine internal container filesystem, change certain configurations, access node logs, etc.

-The node itself aswell as it's HTTP API wrapper is located in `/node/` volume.
+The node itself as well has its HTTP API wrapper located in `/node/` volume.

 The node's logs are located under `/node/client/`.